 Introductory survey of the architecture, sculpture, and painting covering Renaissance, Reformation, and Counter-Reformation art.
 Includes artists such as Vermeer, Rembrandt, Michelangelo, da Vinci, Bernini, Caravaggio, and others.
 Trip to Metropolitan Museum of Art in New York.

-\Fine Arts 120.
+Fine Arts 120.
 Metal Work I.

-Introduction to basic techniques in metal working including sawing, piercing, embossing, raising a bowl, cold joining, and soldering.
+Introduction to basic metalworking techniques in copper, brass, and silver including sawing, piercing, embossing, raising a bowl, cold joining, soldering, and setting cabochon stones.
+Inspired by the magnificent examples in Glencairn.